healmedclinic/patient-portal/README.md

 ## About the Project

 This is the official patient portal for HealMed Clinic.
 I built it to make it easier for patients, staff, and doctors to connect in one place.
-Through the portal, patients can book appointments, take mental health assessments, fill out daily TMS questionnaires, and manage their records—all without having to call the front desk.
+Through the portal, patients can book appointments, take mental health assessments, fill out daily TMS questionnaires, and manage their records-all without having to call the front desk.

 There’s also an admin section for staff to handle appointments, manage patient accounts, and review test results, plus a dedicated doctor portal for clinical use.